 Between 2005 and 2007, Falcon acquired 1,100 km2 of 3D seismic data and executed a six-well drilling programme on the Deep Makó Trough.
 Early exploration efforts focused on proving hydrocarbon potential and delineation of the basin in order to secure the Makó Production Licence.
 Each of the six wells encountered thick sequences of hydrocarbon bearing rocks, and tests flowed hydrocarbons from each tested horizon.
 Several wells flowed gas on test and one well, Magyarcsanád-1, tested light oil.
-The deepest well was Makó-7 which, along with the Makó-4, is a candidate for future testing.
 The Makó-7 results demonstrated the presence of a very large column of hydrocarbons in the well-bore.
 In 2007, Falcon constructed a 12 kilometre gas pipeline which connected the Makó-6 and Makó-7 wells with a MOL operated pipeline, offering potential access to local and international markets.
-The Company intends to re-enter the untested wells and will seek a technically and financially capable partner to test and produce the shale gas and tight gas formations in the Deep Makó Trough.